ept/ddia-references/chapter-01-refs.md

     *4th Conference on Pattern Languages of Programs* (PLoP), September 1997.

-1. Frederick P Brooks: “No Silver Bullet – Essence and Accident in Software Engineering,” in *The Mythical Man-Month*, Anniversary edition, Addison-Wesley, 1995.
+1. Frederick P. Brooks: “No Silver Bullet – Essence and Accident in Software Engineering,” in *The Mythical Man-Month*, Anniversary edition, Addison-Wesley, 1995.
 ISBN: 978-0-201-83595-3